NSchertler/StreamingNormalOrientation/README.md

 ### Boost
 The following Boost components are required: `thread`, `system`, `filesystem`.
 The environment variable `BOOST_ROOT` should be set.
 Under Windows, the libraries must be built in `%BOOST_ROOT%/lib64-msvc-12.0`.
 The Visual Studio solution uses statically linked libraries, whereas the CMake version uses dynamically linked libraries.
 In this case, the shared libraries must be in the PATH.

-### OpenGM (no action necessary)
+### OpenGM
 OpenGM is used for graph-based optimization.
-The necessary files are included in the `dependencies` directory.
-No further actions are necessary.
+The necessary files are included as submodules of the repository.
+Make sure to check them out.

 ### HDF5 (optional)
 The HDF5 library can be used to serialize optimization models.
 The environment variable `HDF5_ROOT` should be set.